 They’ll also love the opportunity to explore the caves and crevasses underneath the glacier with an experienced mountain guide.

 The mountainous landscape of the Swiss Alps has proved incredibly popular with tourists, especially within the adventure sports category.
 Sports and activities that can be enjoyed here include skiing, hiking, snow biking, mountain biking, ice fall climbing, canyoning, paragliding and much, much more.
 With activities available in both summer and winter, the impact that tourism is having on the local environment is evident.

-On your geography field trip to the Swiss Alps, your students will also have the opportunity to learn more about river landscapes.
+On a trip to the Swiss Alps, your students will also have the opportunity to learn more about river landscapes.
 The Grand Eau is a small tributary of the Rhône which flows through the Val d’Ormant.
-If you do want your students to carry out some fieldwork on your geography field trip to the Swiss Alps, this part of the Rhône basin is ideal.
+If you do want your students to carry out some fieldwork during their time away, this part of the Rhône basin is ideal.

 Naples and Sorrento

 Geography field trips to Naples and Sorrento are among some of our most popular.